Indigenous peoples of California: Indian boarding schools in California (1892–1935)

-During the end of the 19th century and the beginning of the 20th century, the government attempted to force indigenous peoples to further break the ties with their native culture and assimilate into white society.
+During the end of the 19th century and the beginning of the 20th century, the government attempted to force Indigenous peoples to further break the ties with their culture and assimilate into white society.
 In California, the federal government established such forms of education as the reservation day schools and American Indian boarding schools.
 Three of the twenty-five off-reservation Indian boarding schools were in California, and ten schools total.

 New students were customarily bathed in kerosene and their hair was cut upon arrival.
 Poor ventilation and nutrition and diseases were typical problems at schools.
-In addition to that, most parents disagreed with the idea of their children being raised as whites, with students being forced to wear European style clothes and haircuts, given European names, and strictly forbidden to speak indigenous languages.
+In addition to that, most parents disagreed with the idea of their children being raised as whites, with students being forced to wear European style clothes and haircuts, given European names, and strictly forbidden to speak Indigenous languages.
 Sexual and physical abuse at the schools was common.

 By 1926, 83% of all Native American children attended the boarding schools.
 Native people recognized the American Indian boarding schools as institutionalized forces of elimination toward their native culture.
 They demanded the right for their children to access public schools.
-In 1935, restrictions that forbid native people from attending public schools were removed.
+In 1935, restrictions that forbid Native people from attending public schools were removed.

-It was not until 1978 that native people won the legal right to prevent familial separation that was integral to native children being brought to the boarding schools.
-This separation often occurred without knowledge by parents, or under white claims that native children were "unsupervised" and were thus obligated to the school, and sometimes under threatening circumstances to families.
+It was not until 1978 that Native people won the legal right to prevent familial separation that was integral to Native children being brought to the boarding schools.
+This separation often occurred without knowledge by parents, or under white claims that Native children were "unsupervised" and were thus obligated to the school, and sometimes under threatening circumstances to families.

 Unratified treaties reimbursement (1944–1946)

 Since the 1920s, various Indian activist groups were demanding that the federal government fulfill the conditions of the 18 treaties of 1851–1852 that were never ratified and were classified.
-In 1944 and in 1946, native peoples brought claims for reimbursements asking for compensations for the lands affected by treaties and Mexican land grants.
+In 1944 and in 1946, Native peoples brought claims for reimbursements asking for compensations for the lands affected by treaties and Mexican land grants.
 They won $17.5 million and $46 million, respectively.
 Yet, the land agreed to in the treaties was not returned.